wkschenken/2LSDephasingDynamics/README.md

 LockInPolarAnglesEOM --- comparing the approximate to the exact dynamics of the phase accumulation under imperfect spin rotations e.g. theta = pi + epsilon for non-zero epsilon.

 SemiAnalyticalOptimization --- a means of adjusting a given pulse sequence to minimize the overlap of the noise spectrum with the pulse sequence filter function.

+Enumerating... --- brute force search for the best pulse sequence, for a fixed number of positions at which pulses can be applied.